 Water iris flowers with blue-violet and green leaves that are tinged with purple at the base in early spring.
 It should be grown submerged in a few inches of water in the shores of lakes or on moist soil.

+Iris x robust 'Gerald Darby' is a cultivar of aquatic iris which is known for its attractive purple-blue color of the flowers and the variegated foliage of purple.
+This hybrid form a group of narrow leaves, in the form of green sword.
+The leaves, in spring, take a purple color at the base, which vanishes by the summer.
+Between June and July, from blacks-purple stalks, sprouting 2-3 violet-blue flowers.
+This has iris rhizomes creeping (poisonous) to slow growth.
 It should be grown in full sun or partial shade location of land to be neutral to slightly acidic, surrounded by a few centimeters of water on the shores of lakes, streams or ponds.
 It reaches a maximum height of 60 cm and tolerates low temperatures, is resistant up to -30 ° C.

 Iris x Robust is a hybrid derived from two Native Americans iris (Iris versicolor x Iris virginica).